Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Just did Koko, not simple.
 Did find min in rotated sorted arrray.
 Kinda had the idea but could not finish it

+## Day 43: 11/4/25: Did A Greedy
+Kinda bouncing aroudn here.
+Did a problem I thought was a stack but it was a greedy; I don't even know greedy lol.
+Obviously I got it wrong so I need to go back and practice sliding window and stuff like that.

+Also I want to get into RAG so that might be cool for work